 It is the Sanhedrin that judged Jesus.
-The Sanhedrin is the political and religious governing body of the Jews¹, which is composed of 80% Sadducees and 20% Pharisees.
-The Sadducees were the intellectual elite among the Jews, attached to Greek philosophy.
+The Sanhedrin is the political and religious governing body of the Jews, composed of 80% Sadducees and 20% Pharisees.
+The Sadducees were the intellectual elite among the Jews attached to Greek philosophy.
 Christ’s trial took place in several stages, during several appearances, but without all of them being actual trials, according to Mosaic and Talmudic law:

 - one appearance in front of Anna